-Inatsisartut Act no. 7 of 7 December 2009 (the Mineral Resources Act) requires that mining companies prepare an Environmental Impact Assessment (EIA) in connection with the development of any proposed mineral project.
+Act on Mineral Activities requires that mining companies prepare an Environmental Impact Assessment (EIA) in connection with the development of any proposed mineral project.
 The Act also stipulates that an exploitation license for a proposed project will only be granted once the project's EIA has been accepted by the Government of Greenland (GoG).